apache/mxnet/docs/tutorials/gluon/info_gan.md

 ```

 ## Discriminator
 Define the Discriminator and Q model.
 The Q model shares many layers with the Discriminator.
-Its task is to estimate the code $c$ for a given fake image.
+Its task is to estimate the code `c` for a given fake image.
 It is used to maximize the lower bound to the mutual information.

 ```python